-November 2017 In Bydgoszcz, Poland for the Camerimage Film Fesitval, where I screened MIFUNE; THE LAST SAMURAI (terrific crowd, Mifune fans are everywhere) and served as on the short documentary jury.
+November 2017 In Bydgoszcz, Poland for the Camerimage Film Fesitval, where I screened MIFUNE; THE LAST SAMURAI (terrific crowd, Mifune fans are everywhere) and served on the short documentary jury.
 This is was my second time at this unique festival which brings together cinematographers from around the world.

-After the film festival, I took an extra week to visit Warsaw, Krakow and Auschwitz.
+After the film festival, my family joined me for an extra week to visit Warsaw, Krakow and Auschwitz.
 My wife, Peggy Orenstein, wrote about it for Conde Nast Traveler.
 This photo was taken from the main guard tower at the Birkenau Extermination Camp.

 May 2017 Polka dots!
 Yayoi Kusama's "My Eternal Soul" show at National Art Center in Tokyo was super fun.
-Pretty much ignored in Japan and the U.S. for a half century, Kusama, now 89 years old, is suddenly loved and appreciated.
+Ignored in Japan and the U.S. for a half century, Kusama, now 89 years old, is finally loved and appreciated.

 September 2016 Sneak Preview in Tokyo for the producers and cast of MIFUNE: THE LAST SAMURAI.
 Seated, l to r: Teruyo Nogami and Kyoko Kagawa.
 Standing, l to r: Kensuke Zushi (producer), Toichiro Shiraishi (producer), Shiro Mifune, RikIya Mifune, Akemi Mifune, Taro Goto (producer).
 An incredible group of Japanese film industry people who made the impossible possible.

 Teruyo Nogami was Akira Kurosawa's script supervisor for 43 years, from RASHOMON in 1950 to his last film, MADADAYO, in 1993.
 Read her wonderful autobiography WAITING FOR THE WEATHER.
 Kyoko Kagawa, an icon of Japanese cinema, worked with four of the great directors of Japan's Golden Age of Cinema, starring in Naruse's MOTHER (1952): Ozu's TOKYO STORY (1953); Mizoguchi's SANSHO THE BAILIFF (1954); and Kurosawa's THE BAD SLEEP WELL (1960).